-WP
+Parameter WP

-0.5
+Air Voids 0.5

-0.5
+Density 0.5

 Individual Pay Factors for each air voids (PF{air voids}) and density (PF{density}) will be determined.
-PF{air voids} will be multiplied by the total tonnage produced (i.e., from truck tickets), and PF{density} will be multiplied by the calculated tonnage used to pave the mainline only (i.e., traffic lane excluding shoulder) as determined in accordance with Appendix A.
+PF{air voids} will be multiplied by the total tonnage produced (i.e., from truck tickets), and PF{density} will be multiplied by the calculated tonnage used to pave the mainline only (i.e., traffic lane excluding shoulder) as determined according to Appendix A.